CallMeHiroyaGojo/Group_4_SmartPointers/git_some_help.md

     * git status, your bread and butter for knowing wth is going on with this shit
     * in order: 1.you want to add whatever, 2.save what you've added(maybe leave a comment), 3.push it onto GitHub (publish)(under your branch ofc, I gets to merge two branches together)
-    * 1. type git add yourfilename.something (whatever your file might be, at your project directory ofc) (git add file need to be typed every time you modify a file) 1.5 oh yeah, almost forgot, to add something 1.5.1 win cmd type type nul > hello.txt (after you enter, there will be an empty hello.txt, and you can create anything with any extention you pc support) 1.5.2 mac terminal type touch hello.txt (same as above) 1.5.3 for both versions, you can type mkdir folder to make a folder(or dir)
+    * 6.1. type git add yourfilename.someextention (need to type this whenever you modified a file) 1.5 oh yeah, almost forgot, to add something 1.5.1 win cmd type type nul > hello.txt (after you enter, there will be an empty hello.txt, and you can create anything with any extention you pc support) 1.5.2 mac terminal type touch hello.txt (same as above) 1.5.3 for both versions, you can type mkdir folder to make a folder(or dir)
-    * 2. type git commit -m "I added this and that -dan" in order to save your changes you made locally, you need to commit (with a message)
+    * 6.2. type git commit -m "I added this and that -dan" in order to save your changes you made locally, you need to commit (with a message)
-    * 3. type git push -u origin PutYourBranchNameHere push means you are uploading your changes to github -u means upstream(tracking) origin means github and last field is your branch
+    * 6.3. type git push -u origin PutYourBranchNameHere push means you are uploading your changes to github -u means upstream(tracking) origin means github and last field is your branch
-    * 4. our each individual work flow should be something like: add > commit > push onto ur branch, i'll do something like merge our branches onto the master branch when its ready
+    * 6.4. our each individual work flow should be something like: add > commit > push onto ur branch, i'll do something like merge our branches onto the master branch when its ready